Kansas State University Excellence in Engagement Award

 Criteria for the K-State Excellence in Engagement Award

-1. The engaged scholarship benefits the lives of individuals, families, communities, and/or society as well as positively impacting university faculty and students;
+1. The engaged scholarship benefits the lives of individuals, families, communities, and/or society as well as positively impacting K-State;

-2. The engaged scholarship is created and sustained through mutual collaboration between university faculty and external communities;
+2. The engaged scholarship is created and sustained through mutual collaboration between K-State and external communities;

 3. The scholarship is communicated through scholarly publication, academic presentation, public scholarship, and/or community presentation; and